dunconio/dwm-dunc/README.md

-    if-title-ends                  substring matching from the end of title if-title-is                    exact full string matching on title log-rule                       log when a client matches the rule set-alwaysontop                this client will appear above others (only while focused if tiled) set-autofocus                  whether to auto focus the client (floating clients only), defaults to true set-autohide                   whether to minimize/iconify the client when it should be invisible set-centred                    1 for centre of screen, 2 for centre of parent client set-cfact                      client scale factor, value between 0.25 and 4.0 set-class-display              display this string instead of the class in tag bar set-class-group                use this string as class for alttab class switcher set-cursor-autohide            true to hide cursor when stationary while this client is focused set-cursor-hide-on-keys        true to hide cursor when keys are pressed while this client is focused set-desktop                    true to make the client a desktop window set-fakefullscreen             when going fullscreen this client will be constrained to its tile set-floating                   override the default tiling/floating behaviour for this client set-floating-width             floating client width at creation, integer for absolute width, fraction for relative width set-floating-height            floating client height at creation, integer for absolute height, fraction for relative height set-floating-x                 floating client initial position: fraction between 0 and 1 for relative position, OR > 1 for absolute position set-floating-y                 floating client initial position: fraction between 0 and 1 for relative position, OR > 1 for absolute position set-float-align-x              floating client fixed alignment: -1:not aligned, fraction between 0 and 1 for relative position set-float-align-y              floating client fixed alignment: -1:not aligned, fraction between 0 and 1 for relative position set-focus-origin-dx            mouse warp relative to client centre - x (float) set-focus-origin-dy            mouse warp relative to client centre - y (float) set-follow-parent              true to ensure this client's tags match its parent's, and stays on the same monitor as its parent set-game                       fullscreen clients will be minimized and unminimized when they lose or gain focus (on the same monitor) set-game-strict                fullscreen clients will be minimized and unminimized whenever they lose or gain focus set-greedy-focus               client won't lose focus due to mouse movement set-hidden                     client will be hidden by default set-icon                       the icon image file will be loaded and used instead of the client's icon set-ignored                    client will be ignored from stacking, focus, alt-tab, etc. set-missing-icon               the icon image file will be loaded and used for the client instead of no icon set-modal                      client will be marked as modal (useful when clients implements modality without involving the WM) set-monitor                    set monitor number (0+) for this client set-never-focus                prevent this application from being focused automatically set-never-fullscreen           prevent this application from being made fullscreen set-never-move                 prevent the application from moving the client set-never-parent               prevent the client from being treated as the parent to any other set-never-resize               prevent the application from resizing the client set-newmaster                  client always created as a new master, otherwise client goes onto the stack set-noswallow                  never swallow this client
+    if-title-ends                  substring matching from the end of title if-title-is                    exact full string matching on title log-rule                       log when a client matches the rule set-alwaysontop                this client will appear above others (only while focused if tiled)
+    set-autofocus                  whether to auto focus the client (floating clients only), defaults to true
+    set-autohide                   whether to minimize/iconify the client when it should be invisible
+    set-centred                    1 for centre of screen, 2 for centre of parent client set-cfact                      client scale factor, value between 0.25 and 4.0 set-class-display              display this string instead of the class in tag bar set-class-group                use this string as class for alttab class switcher set-cursor-autohide            true to hide cursor when stationary while this client is focused set-cursor-hide-on-keys        true to hide cursor when keys are pressed while this client is focused
+    set-desktop                    true to make the client a desktop window set-fakefullscreen             when going fullscreen this client will be constrained to its tile set-floating                   override the default tiling/floating behaviour for this client set-floating-width             floating client width at creation, integer for absolute width, fraction for relative width
+    set-floating-height            floating client height at creation, integer for absolute height, fraction for relative height
+    set-floating-x                 floating client initial position: fraction between 0 and 1 for relative position, OR > 1 for absolute position set-floating-y                 floating client initial position: fraction between 0 and 1 for relative position, OR > 1 for absolute position set-float-align-x              floating client fixed alignment: -1:not aligned, fraction between 0 and 1 for relative position
+    set-float-align-y              floating client fixed alignment: -1:not aligned, fraction between 0 and 1 for relative position
+    set-focus-origin-dx            mouse warp relative to client centre - x (float) set-focus-origin-dy            mouse warp relative to client centre - y (float) set-follow-parent              true to ensure this client's tags match its parent's, and stays on the same monitor as its parent set-game                       fullscreen clients will be minimized and unminimized when they lose or gain focus (on the same monitor) set-game-strict                fullscreen clients will be minimized and unminimized whenever they lose or gain focus
+    set-greedy-focus               client won't lose focus due to mouse movement set-hidden                     client will be hidden by default set-icon                       the icon image file will be loaded and used instead of the client's icon
+    set-ignored                    client will be ignored from stacking, focus, alt-tab, etc. set-missing-icon               the icon image file will be loaded and used for the client instead of no icon
+    set-modal                      client will be marked as modal (useful when clients implements modality without involving the WM)
+    set-monitor                    set monitor number (0+) for this client set-never-focus                prevent this application from being focused automatically set-never-fullscreen           prevent this application from being made fullscreen set-never-move                 prevent the application from moving the client set-never-parent               prevent the client from being treated as the parent to any other set-never-resize               prevent the application from resizing the client set-newmaster                  client always created as a new master, otherwise client goes onto the stack
+    set-noswallow                  never swallow this client
-    set-panel                      client is a floating panel window, whose visibility will match the bar's; excluded from mouse warp focus, stacking, alt-tab set-parent-begins              treat client as if its parent is the specified window (of same class if rule is deferred) - substring match from the start set-parent-contains            treat client as if its parent is the specified window (of same class if rule is deferred) - substring match set-parent-ends                treat client as if its parent is the specified window (of same class if rule is deferred) - substring match from the end set-parent-guess               treat client as if its parent is the client that was focused when it was mapped, or the most recently focused (use with caution) set-parent-is                  treat client as if its parent is the specified window (of same class if rule is deferred) - exact name match set-pause-on-invisible         client process will be sent SIGSTOP when not visible, and SIGCONT when visible, killed, or unmanaged set-sticky                     client appears on all tags
+    set-panel                      client is a floating panel window, whose visibility will match the bar's; excluded from mouse warp focus, stacking, alt-tab set-parent-begins              treat client as if its parent is the specified window (of same class if rule is deferred) - substring match from the start set-parent-contains            treat client as if its parent is the specified window (of same class if rule is deferred) - substring match set-parent-ends                treat client as if its parent is the specified window (of same class if rule is deferred) - substring match from the end set-parent-guess               treat client as if its parent is the client that was focused when it was mapped, or the most recently focused (use with caution) set-parent-is                  treat client as if its parent is the specified window (of same class if rule is deferred) - exact name match set-pause-on-invisible         client process will be sent SIGSTOP when not visible, and SIGCONT when visible, killed, or unmanaged
+    set-sticky                     client appears on all tags
-    set-tags-mask                  sets the tag(s) mask applied to the client set-terminal                   true to indicate this client is a terminal set-title                      show the specified title in place of the client's set-top-level                  true to indicate this client should be treated as top level (ultimate parent) set-urgent                     clients will be focused when created, switching tag view if necessary
+    set-tags-mask                  sets the tag(s) mask applied to the client set-terminal                   true to indicate this client is a terminal set-title                      show the specified title in place of the client's set-top-level                  true to indicate this client should be treated as top level (ultimate parent)
+    set-urgent                     clients will be focused when created, switching tag view if necessary

-usage: dwm [-h] [-v] [-r <rules-file.json>] [-l <layout-file.json>] [-u] [-n] [-s <verb> [command [args]]]
+usage: dwm [-h] [-v] [-r <rules-file.json>] [-l <layout-file.json>] [-u] [-n]
+           [-s <verb> [command [args]]]
-    -h    display usage and accepted configuration parameters -v    display version information
+    -h    display usage and accepted configuration paramters -v    display version information
     -n    disable dwm system tray functionality
     -r    use the rules defined in the specified JSON rules file